-Nick Persons is a selfish player who owns a collectables sports shop in Vancouver.
-Everything in his life is perfect until he meets Suzanne Kingston, a business woman who has something Nick...
+Nick Persons is a selfish player who owns a collectables sports shop in Portland, Oregon.
+Everything in his life is perfect until he meets Suzanne Kingston, a business woman who has ...

 See full summary »

 Seeking to offer his son the satisfying summer camp experience that eluded him as a child, the operator of a neighborhood daycare center opens his own camp, only to face financial hardship and stiff competition from a rival camp.

 Cuba Gooding Jr.,